brunobord/stardrifter/stardrifter/ship.md

 # Your ship

 You own a spaceship.
-Right now, it's a basic/normal cargo, with a limited load, limited armor, limited weapons.
-But it "does the job" pretty well, for now.
+Right now, she's a basic/normal cargo, with a limited load, limited armor, limited weapons.
+But she "does the job" pretty well, for now.

-Of course, during the game, you'll have the opportunity to improve it, by buying new stuff and assemble it to your ship.
+Of course, during the game, you'll have the opportunity to improve her, by buying new stuff and assemble it to your ship.

-Each ship has a few stats
+## Her name

+Find her a proper, cool name.

+> **Solo example**
+>
+> Dante Hewett has decided to give his ship the name of a woman he once loved:
+> “Eladia”.
+How romantic.

 ## Do the maths

+You'll have to assigne stats to your ship, too.

 ### Armor